cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - Depending on the meaning, one relation might be the "main" object.
 This relation might use the original hub key column name from the hub.
 Hierarchical links are a common example for this situation.
-- to calculate the link key, all business keys for the multie referenced hub have to be assembled
+- To calculate the link key, all business keys for the multi referenced hub have to be assembled
 - Link and Esat must be loaded once.
 - The multi referenced hub needs a load pass for every reference